python-pillow/Pillow/docs/handbook/concepts.rst

 pixel, the Python Imaging Library provides four different resampling *filters*.

 ``NEAREST``
-    Pick the nearest pixel from the input image.
+    Pick one nearest pixel from the input image.
 Ignore all other input pixels.

+``BOX``
+    Each pixel of source image contributes to one pixel of the destination image with identical weights.
+    For upscaling is equivalent of ``NEAREST``.
+    This filter can only be used with the :py:meth:`~PIL.Image.Image.resize` and :py:meth:`~PIL.Image.Image.thumbnail` methods.

+    .. versionadded:: 3.4.0

 ``BILINEAR``
     For resize calculate the output pixel value using linear interpolation on all pixels that may contribute to the output value.
     For other transformations linear interpolation over a 2x2 environment in the input image is used.

+``HAMMING``
+    Produces more sharp image than ``BILINEAR``, doesn't have dislocations on local level like with ``BOX``.
+    This filter can only be used with the :py:meth:`~PIL.Image.Image.resize` and :py:meth:`~PIL.Image.Image.thumbnail` methods.

+    .. versionadded:: 3.4.0

 ``BICUBIC``
     For resize calculate the output pixel value using cubic interpolation